nwyche9/fibonacci/README.md

 # something

-Synchrony is a file where we implemented a parallel website.
+Synchrony is a file where we implemented a parallax effect on a website.